 Since 1997, the County has maintained a program to provide credit enhancement by entering into contingent loan agreements in connection with the financing of housing projects assisting the poor and infirm.
-The program permits the County to provide credit enhancement for projects undertaken by public housing authorities, non-profit organizations, for-profit organizations, local governments, public agencies, and public development authorities, primarily the King County Housing Authority.
-In 2017, the County authorized an additional credit enhancement program in the maximum principal amount available solely to the King County Housing Authority.
+The program permits the County to provide credit enhancement for projects undertaken by public housing authorities, non-profit organizations, for-profit organizations, local governments, public agencies, and public development authorities, primarily the King County Housing Authority ("KCHA").
+In 2017, the County authorized an additional credit enhancement program in the maximum principal amount available solely to the KCHA.
 The combined maximum outstanding principal amount permitted under the County's two credit enhancement programs is \$400 million.
 The aggregate outstanding principal of and accrued interest on the contingent loan agreements provided under the County's credit enhancement programs was \$240,582,427 as of December 31, 2018.
+On November 6, 2019, the KCHA issued \$72,510,000 of pooled housing refunding revenue bonds for which the County also provided credit enhancement.

 In 2012, the Washington State Supreme Court issued its decision In the Matter of the Bond Issuance of Greater Wenatchee Regional Events Center Public Facilities District, involving a proposed contingent loan agreement between the City of Wenatchee and a public facilities district.
 Under the reasoning of the lead opinion in the case, the principal amount of any contingent loan agreement plus any accrued interest (but not interest still to be accrued) may be considered debt of the County for purposes of calculating constitutional and statutory debt limits.
-See the footnotes to Table 17-"Computation of Statutory Debt Capacity" and Table 19-"Net Direct and Overlapping Debt."
+See the notes to Table 18-"Computation of Statutory Debt Capacity" and Table 20-"Net Direct and Overlapping Debt."